-Rachael Flanagan is an Associate at Cohen Milstein and a member of the firm’s Complex Tort Litigation practice group.
-In her role, Ms. Flanagan's practice focuses on catastrophic injury, wrongful death, medical malpractice, and sexual abuse, sex trafficking, and domestic violence cases.
+Rachael Flanagan is an associate at Cohen Milstein and a member of the Complex Tort Litigation practice.
+Her practice is focused on catastrophic injury, wrongful death, medical malpractice, and sexual abuse, sex trafficking, and domestic violence cases.

 Prior to joining Cohen Milstein, Ms. Flanagan was an associate at a highly regarded medical malpractice and personal injury law firm in Florida.

 Ms. Flanagan is currently working on the following high profile litigation: